 Both of these rackets would suit most Intermediate Players but if you pushed me to pick one over the other, I would go with the Clash 100 as I love the feel this racket offers and its arm friendly features will save you a lot of pain down the line.

 I wouldn’t recommend either of these two rackets for a one-handed backhand player as neither has the level of control needed to hit an effective one handed backhand.

-You can check out our guide on the Best Tennis Rackets for One Handed Backhands for our recommendations.
+You can check out my guide on the best tennis rackets for one handed backhands for my recommendations.

 Players with Tennis Elbow

-If you want an elbow-friendly tennis racket that will help with your tennis elbow then the Wilson Clash 100 hands down is the best racket to go for as its stiffness rating is considerable lower than the Ultra 100.
+If you want an elbow-friendly tennis racket that will help with your tennis elbow then the Clash 100 is hands down the best racket to go for as its stiffness rating is much lower than the Ultra 100.